-Section 1: The President of the Faculty Senate and President-Elect shall represent the faculty at meetings of the University of Alaska Southeast Chancellor's Cabinet or its equivalent.
+Section 1 The President of the Faculty Senate and President-Elect shall represent the faculty at meetings of the University of Alaska Southeast Chancellor's Cabinet or its equivalent.

-Section 2: The President of the Faculty Senate, the President-Elect, and one other designee appointed by the President shall represent the Senate on the University of Alaska Faculty Alliance.
-One of these shall also serve on the System Governance Council.
+Section 2 The President of the Faculty Senate, the President-Elect, and the Past President shall represent the Senate on the University of Alaska Faculty Alliance.
+One of these shall also serve on the System Governance Council and the Statewide Academic Council.

-Section 3: The Senate President and President-Elect shall work with the Chancellor, Provost, and Deans by nominating faculty for appointments to all University committees, whether statewide or inter-MAU.
+Section 3 The Executive Council shall work with the Chancellor, Provost, and Deans by nominating faculty for appointments to all University committees, whether statewide or internal to UAS.

-EFFECTIVE: Octo ober 10, 2011
+Revised 03/09/15

+EFFECTIVE: 03/09/15

-Daniel Monteith, Pr resident, UAS Faculty Senate Date:
+Date: President, UAS Faculty Senate

-APPROVAL: John Pugh, Chancellor Date:
+APPROVAL: Date: John Pugh, Chancellor

-DISAPPROVAL: John Pugh, Chancellor Date:
+DISAPPROVAL: Date: John Pugh, Chancellor